-Depending on the outcome of the Cumulative Diversion Analysis projects on Class II streams may operate with one of two different bypass flows, depending on the project's contribution to cumulative flow effects on points downstream: (1) a bypass term set to maintain the minimum bypass flow on Class I streams, or (2) a bypass term set to the winter low February median flow.
+Based on the outcome of the Cumulative Diversion Analysis, projects on Class II streams may operate with one of two different bypass flows, depending on the project's contribution to cumulative flow effects on points downstream: (1) a bypass term set to maintain the minimum bypass flow on Class I streams, or (2) a bypass term set to the February median flow.

-Projects located on Class II streams may be allowed to operate with a bypass flow equal to the winter low February median flow and without a maximum rate of diversion under the conditions described below.
-If the conditions below cannot be met by bypassing the winter low February median flow or without a maximum rate of diversion, the bypass flow or maximum rate of diversion shall be increased until all of the conditions are met.
+Projects located on Class II streams may be allowed to operate with a bypass flow equal to the February median flow and without a maximum rate of diversion under the conditions described below.
+If the conditions below cannot be met by bypassing the February median flow or without a maximum rate of diversion, the bypass flow or maximum rate of diversion shall be increased until all of the conditions are met.
 Successful completion of the analysis may require iteration.

-1. Cumulatively the project and all senior diverters of record will not reduce the number of days the unimpaired flow needed for spawning, rearing, or passage occurs is exceeded at the POIs located at and below anadromy by more than 10 percent in each month during the diversion season over the period of record for the analysis.
-This analysis shall be performed using the method described in Appendix B Section B.5.3.4.
-Regional criteria or site specific criteria for the minimum bypass flow may be used in the analysis of flows at the POIs; AND a.
-The project will not change the existing 1.5 year return flow at POIs located at and below anadromy.
-The existing 1.5 year return flow shall be calculated considering the effects of all senior diverters upstream of the POI.
-Upon approval by the State Water Board, the applicant may substitute a site specific threshold for the 1.5 year return flow.
+1. Cumulatively the project and all senior diverters of record will not reduce the number of days the unimpaired flow needed for spawning, rearing, or passage is exceeded at the POIs located at and below anadromy by more than 10 percent in each month during the diversion season over the period of record for the analysis.
+This analysis shall be performed using the method described in Appendix B sSection B.5.3.4.
+Regional criteria or site-specific criteria for the minimum bypass flow may be used in the analysis of flows at the POIs; AND